brettwooldridge/HikariCP/README.md

 :abc:``connectionTestQuery``<br/>
 This is for "legacy" databases that do not support the JDBC4 Connection.isValid() API.
-This is the query that will be executed just before a connection is given to you from the pool to validate that the connection to the database is still alive.
-It is database dependent and should be a query that takes very little processing by the database (eg. "VALUES 1").  **See the ``jdbc4ConnectionTest`` property for a more efficent alive test.**  One of either this property or ``jdbc4ConnectionTest`` must be specified.  *Default: none*
+This is the query that will be executed just before a connection is given to you from the pool to validate that the connection to the database is still alive.  **If your drvier supports JDBC4 we strongly recommend not setting this property.**  See the ``jdbc4ConnectionTest`` property for a more efficent alive test.
+One of either this property or ``jdbc4ConnectionTest`` must be specified.  *Default: none*

 :abc:``connectionInitSql``<br/>
 This property sets a SQL statement that will be executed after every new connection creation